sedeen-piip-plugins/Info/README.md

 To start, create a **repository** for your plugin under the **Sedeen PIIP Plugins** organization.
 From here, work on your plugins and files however you please.

-Please try to use [Cmake](https://cmake.org/) as your project generator.
-This will make it easy to integrate with the existing Sedeen infrastructure.
+Please try to use [CMake](https://cmake.org/) as your project generator.
+This will make your plguin easy to integrate with the existing Sedeen infrastructure.